awslabs/aws-mobile-appsync-sdk-js/tutorials/react-offline-realtime-todos/README.md

 ## Add offline writes

 Of course some applications will want to write from the client application as well and not just add Todos from the console.
-Writing data when offline with mutations is a little different. the AWS AppSync SDK has an interface that will automatically perform optimistic writes to the cache for immediate UI updates.
+Writing data when offline with mutations is a little different.
+The AWS AppSync SDK has an interface that will automatically perform optimistic writes to the cache for immediate UI updates.

 The SDK will infer the type of operation by the name of your mutation - for example "createTodo" or "addTodo" are automatically mapped to new items in the cache, however you can provide an operation type override.
 Additionally the SDK will perform automatic versioning of objects if you choose to use the conflict resolution controls of AWS AppSync.
 We will show you how this is done later.